Leo Blair: Marriage and children

-Blair married Hazel Elizabeth Rosaleen Corscadden from a Protestant family in Donegal, Ireland.
-They were married by the future Moderator, Rev William Roy Sanderson, at Barony Church in Glasgow.
+Blair married Hazel Elizabeth Rosaleen Corscadden from a Protestant family in County Donegal, Ireland.
+They were married by the Rev. William Roy Sanderson, a future Moderator of the General Assembly of the Church of Scotland, at Barony Church in Glasgow.
 They had two sons, both of whom attended Fettes College (an independent school in Edinburgh), and a daughter.
-Their first son, Sir William Blair, a banking and finance law specialist, became a High Court judge.
+Their first son, William Blair, a banking and finance law specialist, became a High Court judge.
 Their second son, Anthony Charles Lynton Blair (Tony Blair), was born in 1953 and also became a barrister before becoming a politician and, in 1997, Prime Minister of the United Kingdom.
 At the end of 1954, the family moved to Adelaide, Australia, for 3 1/2 years, where Blair lectured in law at the University of Adelaide.

-Blair and his family later returned to England, living in Durham, where Blair lectured in law at Durham University Law School.
+Blair and his family later returned to the United Kingdom, living in Durham, England, where Blair lectured in law at Durham University Law School.
 He was a member of St Cuthbert's Society, one of the university's collegiate bodies.
 In 1959, he was awarded a PhD from the University of Edinburgh for a thesis entitled "The legal status of the governmental employee".
 Despite having been a communist in his youth, Leo became active in the Conservative Party.
 He had ambitions to stand for Parliament in Durham, hoping to become a candidate in the 1964 general election, which were thwarted when he suffered a stroke in 1963 at the age of 40.
 Following Blair's stroke, he had to rely heavily on his wife Hazel to look after him.